nerith/Orbit/README.md

 <a href='http://ci.debian.net'>ci.debian.net</a>.

 ## Getting Started
+To get started, add the location of this directory to your PATH and run `chmod +x orbit`.

-To get started, install Python 3.
+Once that is done, install Python 3.
 On a Debian based system, run `sudo apt-get install python3` to install Python 3.
 Once you have Python 3 installed, run `orbit init` to generate a basic config file.